Quick overview

 Occasional business trips: car outside business property

 Jana does not have to deal with the classification of the car as an asset or tax depreciation.
-She uses the mileage allowance (CZK 5.80/km) and adds fuel costs based on average consumption.
+She uses a mileage allowance (CZK 5.90/km) and adds fuel costs based on average consumption.
 She can thus claim tens of thousands of crowns a year as an expense without having to keep accounts or complicated records.
 And if she ever sells the car, she won’t have to pay income tax after a year of ownership.

 Small operation, low cost: flat-rate transport expenses